BCDevOps/nrdk/dev/TROUBLESHOOTING.md

 npm ci
 ```

-### stderr:error: the server doesn't have a resource type "secret"
+### stderr:error: the server doesn't have a resource type "..."

 Login to OpenShift.
 Tokens are available behind a login from the [web console](https://oauth-openshift.apps.silver.devops.gov.bc.ca/oauth/token/request).

 ### Error: EPERM: operation not permitted, rename '...' -> '...'

-Several type definitions, like `@types/rsync` will cause this error when used as prod dependencies.
+Several type definitions, like `@types/rsync`, will cause this error when used as prod dependencies.
 Review `package.json` dependencies and run `npm i`.
 Please be aware this will replace `package-lock.json`!.